chocoteam/choco-solver/docs/source/3_solving.rst

 Choco |version| distinguishes *developer trace* and *user trace*.
 *Developer trace* is only dedicated to developers for debugging purpose (Choco depends on SLF4J, as described in :ref:`Note about logging <1_log>`).
-*User trace* is dedicated to users (and developers) to print information relative to the resolution of a problem, such as statistics (execution time, nodes, etc.) or solutions.
+*User trace* is dedicated to users (and developers) to print information related to the resolution of a problem, such as statistics (execution time, nodes, etc.) or solutions.

 Resolution data are available thanks to the ``Chatterbox`` class, which outputs to ``System.out``.
 It centralises widely used methods to have comprehensive feedbacks about the resolution process.